 Raspberry White Chocolate Muffins stuffed with fresh, juicy berries and white chocolate chips will be your new favorite breakfast.
 Topped with crunchy almonds and coarse sugar, they are perfect anytime you’re craving a sweet treat.

 This is the best time of year to take advantage of the fresh berries that are showing up at farmers’ markets.
 It doesn’t matter if it’s blueberries, strawberries, blackberries or raspberries, I always use extra in-season produce as an excuse to experiment in the kitchen.
+If you’ve got all of the above, then make a mixed berry muffin, but if you’re craving raspberries, then you’ve got to give these a try.

 Raspberry white chocolate muffins are sweet, buttery muffins that are simply irresistible.
 Their fluffy interior has the perfect ratio of juicy raspberries and white chocolate chips.
 Buttermilk adds moisture and crushed raspberries create a pretty pink batter.

 This delicious raspberry muffin recipe is great for an early office meeting, make them the night before and they’ll still be moist the next day.
 They’re also a perfect muffin to serve for brunch or to have on hand for a mid morning snack.
+Not in the mood for a muffin, then try a raspberry ricotta cake.

 The best muffins have some crunch and these are no exception.
 Rich white chocolate in each bite along with sliced almonds and raw sugar sprinkled over the top before baking adds contrast to the extra soft insides.